leowolf275/tp/docs/DeveloperGuide.md

 <hr>

 **System: EventfulNUS**\
-**Use case: UC7 - Delete participant**\
+**Use case: UC7 - Delete person**\
 **Actor: User**\
-**Guarantee: MSS → The participant at the specified index will not be present in the system after the command is entered**
+**Guarantee: MSS → The person at the specified index will not be present in the system after the command is entered**

 MSS:
-1. User requests to delete a participant
+1. User requests to delete a person
-2. System deletes the participant and displays a message indicating no errors.
+2. System deletes the person and displays a message indicating no errors.

 Extensions:\
 1a.
 System detects an error in the entered data.\